LE DOMAINE

 The next day, a delicate operation takes place: the clear juice above the sediments must be carefully extracted to be placed in new French oak barrels where it will start its alcoholic fermentation.

 “Secret de Château Biac” is a tribute to the unique situation of the vineyard.
-Very few properties in the Bordeaux region have the ability to make both red and sweet wines side by side on 9 hectares only!
+Very few properties if any in Bordeaux, have the ability to make sweet wine from a plot in the midst of red wine making vines on 9.5 hectares only!
 And so, when the time is right, it is finally bottled alongside its red brother…